 - In a small bowl, beat the eggs, melted butter, and vanilla with a fork for 30 seconds until well blended.

 - Pour egg mixture over dry ingredients, stir with a fork at first, and then knead by hand until dough is smooth and firm.
-Add water one teaspoon at a time if necessary, knead for 5 minutes.
+Add water one teaspoon at a time if necessary, and knead for 5 minutes.

 - Cut the dough into 12 or 8 portions, shape them round, and then cut crosswise each top with a knife and brush with beaten egg or milk.